hapershtein/L19/README.md

 2. **TimeStamp** - Date and time the email was received
 3. **Subject** - Email subject line
 4. **Search Criteria** - The search query used to retrieve this email
+5. **Repo URL** - The first URL found in the email body (useful for tracking links to repositories, documents, or resources)

 The Excel file includes:
 - Formatted headers with blue background
 - Auto-adjusted column widths
 - Professional styling
+- Automatic URL extraction from email body content

 ## Troubleshooting